brittlewis12/witness-budgets/witness-budgets-v3.md

 | **Constructive (C0–C2)** | Yes | Yes |

 **For AI safety and automation:**
-- **Verification alone:** Confirms correctness but doesn't enable execution, composition, or algorithmic search
+- **Verification alone** confirms correctness but doesn't enable execution, composition, or algorithmic search
-- **Operational content:** Enables extraction, testing, composition into pipelines, and provides algorithmic "landmarks" for proof search
+- **Operational content** enables extraction, testing, composition into pipelines, and provides algorithmic "landmarks" for proof search

 **One-liner:** "We track correctness with verification and usability with operational content."

 ### 3.4 Why This Matters for AI Mathematics

-**Current state:**
+**Hypothesis H1 (Automation):** We hypothesize that lower witness budgets (C0–C2) improve automated proof success and efficiency relative to classically equivalent statements.

+This is not obvious—classical proofs can be shorter and sometimes easier for current models trained on predominantly classical corpora.
+A rigorous evaluation framework is outlined in §7.1 to measure this effect directly.
+For this approach to be credible, results would need to be reported regardless of whether they confirm or refute the hypothesis.

+**Mechanistic rationale:**

+1. **Execution-prunable witnesses (CEGIS-style pruning).** When existentials live in Type (C0–C2), candidate witnesses can be run and falsified locally.
+This adds a cheap, ground-truth rejection test at many nodes of the search tree, reducing effective branching.
+In dependent type theory, `∃ x, P x` at constructive levels becomes a Σ-type whose inhabitant `(x, p)` can be partially validated by computation (normalization + running x) before finishing the logical part p.
+This supplies a local verifier for many search nodes; in proof-search terms it's a low-cost refutation oracle that reduces branching.

+2. **Sequential structure as search constraints.** DC/ACω yield program shape (Σ/Π structure, recursion over ℕ).
+This constrains the synthesis space (fewer admissible terms) and narrows tactic choices.

+3. **Denser learning signal.** Constructive proofs include witness programs and quantitative terms (rates, moduli), yielding richer supervision for gradient updates than purely logical endpoints (more tokens with semantic alignment).

+4. **Composable artifacts.** Witnesses/bounds create typed interfaces between lemmas, enabling pipeline assembly and reuse (fewer dead-ends, more reusable subproofs).
+Conversely, Prop-only existentials provide no executable handle, so search proceeds in a higher-entropy space relying on tactic heuristics alone.

+**Predictions:**
+- **P1 (pass@k↑):** Higher pass@k on C0–C2 formulations of the same result
+- **P2 (steps↓):** Fewer backtracks / lower tactic steps per solved goal
+- **P3 (exec-prune↑):** Better ablations when "execute-to-prune" is enabled
+- **P4 (composition↑):** Higher success on long chains (witnesses feed forward)

+**Why we expect this to matter:**
-- Recent systems using Lean for mathematical reasoning (including Olympiad-level problem solving)
+- AI systems using proof assistants for mathematical reasoning must produce verifiable artifacts
-- Success requires producing verifiable artifacts
-- Proof search benefits from executable witnesses (can test candidates)
+- Proof search could benefit from executable witnesses (enabling candidate testing)
-- Composition requires outputs to feed forward
+- Compositional reasoning requires outputs that can feed forward into subsequent steps
+- Lower budgets provide more computational "handles" for search algorithms

 **The bottleneck with high-budget proofs:**